gujor/kotlin-multiplatform-experiment/README.md

 ### Conclusion

 Using `sealed class` in the Kotlin business layer, exposing them as Objective-C generics and manually mapping them to Swift seems doable.

+**The amount of work involved in keeping this mapping layer up to date with changes in the shared framework will be crucial for the success of KMM.**

 ## Misc Links